ViennaBorowska/VB-Junior-Dev-Portfolio/README.md

 * HTML file is big - could create work cards dynamically with JavaScript
 * Add more elements to page to demonstrate skills and improve UI e.g. some animation
 * Include contact link to LinkedIn - profile not yet created
+* Contact links could be smaller/more uniform in their style - could utilise FontAwesome for these icons

 ## FILES
 * README.md - contact information, file information